Won't Ticket Sales Cover Costs?

 Give and get

 £100 will get you:

 • your name in the programme, a free ticket and a mystery gift.

 Give and (maybe) get back

-IF we get full houses, a grant, good sponsorship and other donations you MAY receive all your money back, but
+some money back.
+If we get full houses, a grant, good sponsorship and other donations you may receive all your money back, but

 we cannot guarantee any return.

 A donor has agreed to underwrite cost of the rehearsal and performance venues so the production will still go ahead.